Is abortion legal in the Philippines?

 These health care providers are allowed to conduct such services so long as they are trained and certified.

-Where can I go for abortion services?
+Where can I go for abortion services in the Philippines?

 Any woman who seeks post-abortion care may seek help from hospitals and health facilities, whether public or private.